Higher Education Opportunity

 The program is not limited to incoming freshmen only.
 Parents of students who would like to transfer to UF may submit their child’s name for consideration for the HEO as well.

 In order to be placed in the scholarship drawing each academic year, each of the following must be completed at the close of business by the application deadline.

 - The child of the TEAMS employee must apply for admission to the University of Florida, Office of Admissions.

-- The TEAMS employee must notify Human Resource Services that he or she wishes to enter his or her child into the HEO by turning in the HEO Application Form to Training and Organizational Development, P.O.
-Box 115006, Gainesville, FL 32601-5006 or by fax to (352) 392-1055.
-All applicants will receive an e-mail confirmation from the Education Coordinator within 48-72 hours after the completed application has been received.
-If you have not received confirmation after this timeframe, please contact Training and Organizational Development.
+- The TEAMS employee must notify Human Resource Services that he or she wishes to enter his or her child into the HEO drawing by submitting the online HEO Application Form by the established deadline.

 Once Human Resource Services has confirmed the eligibility of those requesting to be in the HEO, the pool will be forwarded to UF’s Director of Admissions.
 To ensure fairness, the 50 names will be selected at a public drawing to take place each spring.

 Those children among the 50 selected must meet admissions requirements to the University of Florida in order to be offered admission to UF.